 - The Illustrated Herbiary Collectible Box Set: Guidance and Rituals from 36 Bewitching Botanicals;

-- Includes Hardcover Book, Deluxe Oracle Card Set, and Carrying Pouch (Wild Wisdom)
+- The Illustrated Herbiary collection: Includes Hardcover Book, Deluxe Oracle Card Set, and Carrying Pouch (Wild Wisdom)

 - Flower Essence Repertory: A Comprehensive Guide to North American and English Flower Essences for Emotional and Spiritual Well-Being